Deepti Menon

-Deepti Menon is an Indian author who lives in Thrissur, Kerala.
+Deepti Menon is an Indian author.
 She is the author of Arms and the Woman and Shadow in the Mirror.
-She was also the contributing author of Crossed and Knotted, which made it to the Limca Book of Records, and A Little Chorus of Love.
+She was also the contributing author of Crossed and Knotted, which made it to the Limca Book of Records.

-Background

-Deepti Menon was born on 7 December 1961, in Pune, India, to Hindu parents.
-Her father was a lieutenant colonel in the Indian National Army, and her mother, Nalini Chandran, is an academician who founded and runs the Hari Sri Vidya Nidhi School in Thrissur.
-Deepti is married to Col. Gopinath Menon, and they live in Thrissur.
-She has a daughter, Priyanka Menon-Rao.

 Career

 Deepti Menon began her career as an English teacher for students at middle and high schools.
 Her work as an author and writer formally began after she wrote Deeparadhana, a compilation of poems, followed by Arms and the Woman in 2002, which was published by Rupa Publications.
 Later, in 2014, Deepti contributed to two anthologies, 21 Tales to Tell and Chronicles of Urban Nomads, besides writing for Mango Chutney, as well.
 In 2015, she contributed to Defiant Dreams and When they Spoke.
-She was also the contributing author of Crossed and Knotted, which made it to the Limca Book of Records.
+She was also the contributing author of Crossed and Knotted, which made it to the Limca Book of Records, and A Little Chorus of Love.